 If you’re having visions of thousands of uninterrupted acres blanketed in snow, you’ll love Colorado’s mega resort ski areas.
 Vail is by far the largest ski area in the state, measuring an incredible seven miles wide with 193 trails stretched over 5,289 acres and offering 31 different ski lifts.
 Keystone covers three mountains and checks in at 3,148 acres with 20 ski lifts and 230 inches of annual snowfall.
 Next up is Snowmass with 3,132 skiable acres, 21 chairlifts and more than 300 inches of annual snowfall.

-Other large resorts in Colorado include Winter Park (3,078 acres), Steamboat (2,965 acres), Copper Mountain (2,465 acres) and Breckenridge Ski Resort (2,358 acres).
+Other large resorts in Colorado include Winter Park (3,078 acres, which you can reach this winter from Denver via Amtrak's Winter Park Express train), Steamboat (2,965 acres), Copper Mountain (2,465 acres) and Breckenridge Ski Resort (2,358 acres).
 Plan a day of skiing at one of Colorado’s large ski areas and you’ll be getting as close to a pristine backcountry skiing experience as is possible without actually hiking into the wilderness.
 In fact, some days at these resorts will find more acres than skiers, giving everyone plenty of room to roam.

 3. Smaller Resorts: We Treasure the Hidden Hotspots